 - Much of the flatland area is just above sea level and includes residential neighborhoods, industry, businesses, urban areas, and transportation routes.
 The Bayside area is relatively flat with varying minor changes in elevation. - Oakland Hills forms the eastern border of the city, along the East Bay Regional Park District.
 The highest point in the City is near Grizzly Peak Boulevard and is just over 1,760 feet above sea level.
 The northern neighborhoods of the Hills was devastated by the 1991 Oakland Firestorm.
-That fire burned more than

-1,520 acres and included forested, WUI, and suburban areas.
+That fire burned more than 1,520 acres and included forested, WUI, and suburban areas.
+The street infrastructure in the heavily developed Oakland Hills area creates significant challenges for evacuation and first responder access.
 Offshore winds and dry conditions greatly contributed to the fire's devastation.
 The eastern edge of the city is designated as a very high FHSZ.